-Type 2 diabetes– In this type of diabetes, the body slowly decreases the capacity of producing a sufficient amount of insulin in the pancreas, and it is a progressive condition that the effect of insulation does not work correctly in the body.
+Type 2 diabetes– In the case of type 2 diabetes, the body slowly decreases the capacity in producing sufficient amount of insulin in the pancreas, and it is a progressive condition that the effect of insulation does not work correctly in the body.
 Around 85%- 90% of cases of diabetes are type 2.

-Causes of type 2 diabetes– There are several causes for this type of diabetes to occur.
+Causes of type 2 diabetes– There are several causes for this to occur.
 The main reasons are lifestyle and genetics.
 It can be hereditary.

-It is not necessary that Type 2 diabetes travels from parents to children but there is a higher chance to inherit from them to their children.
+There is no rule that Type 2 diabetes travel from parents to children but there is a higher chance to inherit from them to their children.

 Diagnosis of Type 2:

-Blood and urine tests are done for examining insulin resistance.
-As high levels of sugar build up in the blood, this can affect other parts of the body severely.
+Blood and urine tests are done for examining the insulin resistance.
+As high levels of sugar builds up in the blood, this can affect other parts of the body severely.

-Blood sugar test, Oral Glucose tolerance test are the key tests done to identify type 2 diabetes.
+Blood sugar test, Oral Glucose tolerance test.
+Are the key tests done to identify the type 2 diabetes.
 There is a random blood sugar test.
 We would discuss these tests in detail in our future articles.